WillTheFarmer/http-logs-to-mysql/.github/README.md

 ### Application runs on Windows, Linux & MacOS - Database runs on MySQL & MariaDB
 ***JSON data-driven*** App & growing number of MySQL schemas to automate import of files, build custom ***"file data ingestion methods"*** into MySQL or MariaDB databases and generate a well-documented data lineage audit trail.

-Each ***"file data ingestion method"*** has separate repository with database schema designed for files-to-MySQL.
+Each ***"file data ingestion method"*** has separate repository with database schema designed for files-to-MySQL:

 [mysql-http-logs](https://github.com/willthefarmer/mysql-http-logs)